Green Card Clinical Development Specialist Jobs

 How does green card sponsorship through PERM differ from H-1B sponsorship for this role?

-H-1B is a temporary nonimmigrant status with a two-year renewable cap and an annual lottery at the 85,000-slot cap.
+H-1B visa is a temporary nonimmigrant status with a two-year renewable cap and an annual lottery at the 85,000-slot cap.
 EB-3 green card sponsorship through PERM is permanent and has no lottery, though most nationalities face priority date backlogs.
 The PERM process also places the filing burden almost entirely on the employer, which means your role is to maintain qualifying credentials and avoid job description mismatches rather than worry about lottery selection odds.

 How long does the PERM and green card process take for a Clinical Development Specialist?